zmalone/chef-web-docs/source/delivery/get-started/write-the-build-cookbook/3/_index.md

 Now let's verify that the infrastructure environment for the Acceptance stage was successfully created.
 We'll run the `awesome_customers` cookbook in that infrastructure environment when we write the recipe for the deploy phase in the next step.

-One way to verify the Acceptance stage is to move to your <code class="file-path">~/delivery-cluster</code> and run the `knife node list` command, similar to how you confirmed that the `awesome_customers` cookbook was successfully published to the Chef server.
+One way to verify the Acceptance stage is to move to your <% fp '~/delivery-cluster' %> and run the `knife node list` command, similar to how you confirmed that the `awesome_customers` cookbook was successfully published to the Chef server.
 Remember, this directory holds your `knife` configuration file and enables you to administer your Chef server from your workstation or provisioning node.

-First, from the administrator's workstation or provisioning node, move to the <code class="file-path">~/delivery-cluster</code> directory.
+First, from the administrator's workstation or provisioning node, move to the <% fp '~/delivery-cluster' %> directory.

 ```bash
 # ~